RevealBi/Documentation/docs/user/visualization-types/grid-chart.md

 ---
 title: How to Create and Use Grid Charts in Visualizations Editor
-_description: Find out how to use Grid Charts for your visualizations in Slingshot Analytics.
+_description: Find out how to use Grid Charts for your visualizations in Reveal.
 ---

 # Grid Chart